syncfusion-content/maui-docs/MAUI/Carousel-View/Migration.md

 # Migrating from Xamarin Carousel View to .NET MAUI Carousel View

-To migrate easier from Xamarin `SfCarousel` to .NET MAUI Carousel View, we kept most of the APIs from Xamarin Carousel View in MAUI `SfCarousel`.
-However, to maintain the consistency of API naming in MAUI `SfCarousel`, we renamed some of the APIs.
-The APIs that have been changed in MAUI Carousel View from Xamarin Carousel View are detailed as follows.
+To migrate easier from `Xamarin SfCarousel` to `.NET MAUI SfCarousel`, we kept all the APIs from Xamarin SfCarousel in MAUI SfCarousel.
+We have renamed the namespace as follows.

 ## Namespaces